By: Gene Walden, Senior Finance Editor January 12, 2018

 |37||500,000 and over||600,000 and over|

-Wealthy individuals and their families, who will get a substantial break on inheritance taxes.
+Cuts for wealthy individuals and their families, who will get a substantial break on inheritance taxes.
 The tax exempt threshold from the estate tax will double to $11.2 million for individuals and $22.4 million for married couples.
 The exemption increases with inflation but this provision sunsets at the end of 2025 and reverts back to 2017 limits in 2026.
 It also increases income exemption levels for calculation of the alternative minimum tax from $84,500 for joint filers to $109,400, and from $54,300 to $70,300 for single filers.

-Parents.
+Tax credit for parents.
 The bill increases the child tax credit and also increases the phase-out for the child tax credit through 2025 when the provision sunsets.
 The credit doubles from $1,000 to $2,000 per qualifying child, is fully refundable up to $1,400 (up from $1,000).
 The income phase-out for those qualifying for the credit increases from $110,000 to $400,000 for married filers, and from $75,000 to and $200,000 for single filers, which means that the credit will be available to more parents under the new plan.

 However, for those who still use a professional tax advisor to prepare their taxes, the tax deduction for paying for this service has been eliminated.

-The national debt, which could rise by an estimated $1.5 trillion as a result of lost revenue due to the tax cuts.
+The national debt, could rise by an estimated $1.5 trillion as a result of lost revenue due to the tax cuts.
 The national debt already equals more than 77% of the country’s gross domestic product (GDP) – the highest level in history – and that situation may worsen with the new tax cuts, according to Marc Goldwein, the Senior Vice President and Senior Policy Director for the Committee for a Responsible Federal Budget.2 Goldwein estimates that the debt could exceed the size of the economy (the GDP) within a decade as a result of the new tax plan.

-Charities.
+Charities may suffer.
 Fewer people itemizing their deductions means fewer people will take a deduction for their charitable contributions.
 While it is possible that the tax law change will not affect charitable contributions, it could lower the incentive to donate to charities since fewer people will be able to claim a tax break for their donations.
 However, for those who do itemize, the new law increases the gross income limitation for charitable contributions from 50% to 60%.
 An option for people who need to take required minimum distributions (RMD) and no longer itemize is to take advantage of the qualified charitable distribution option and give the RMD directly to a non-profit.
 That way they would not be required to add the RMD amount to their taxable income.

 One other side effect of the elimination of this penalty could be higher health insurance rates for some individuals.
 Without the penalty, many of the younger and healthier individuals may opt to drop their health insurance, which would leave a higher percentage of individuals still insured who are older, sicker and more costly to cover.
 The result could be an increase in insurance premiums for the individuals who still have coverage.